tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

-Note that ``last_downloaded_uri`` field does *not* record the URI of the uploaded file (which would be redundant); it records the URI of the last download before the change that caused the upload.
-The field will be absent if the file has only ever been changed by the client that first created it.
+Note that ``last_downloaded_uri`` field does *not* record the URI of the uploaded file (which would be redundant); it records the URI of the last download before the local change that caused the upload.
+The field will be absent if the file has never been downloaded by this client (i.e. if it was created on this client and no change by any other client has been detected).

 A possible refinement also takes into account the ``last_downloaded_timestamp`` field from the magic folder db, and